DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 If autosave is enabled and active, a timestamped copy of the latest existing autosave backup file is created when the IOC is restarted, e.g. ``<name>.softsav_240717-095004`` (timestamps are in the format yymmdd-HHMMSS).
-If you only wish to store one backup of the autosave file at a time, ``timestamped_backups=False`` can be passed to `autosave.configure()`, this will create a backup file named ``<name>.softsav.bu``.
-To disable any autosaving, comment out the `autosave.configure()` call or pass it the keyword argument ``enabled=False``.
+If you only wish to store one backup of the autosave file at a time, ``timestamped_backups=False`` can be passed to :func:`~softioc.autosave.configure()`, this will create a backup file named ``<name>.softsav.bu``.
+To disable any autosaving, comment out the :func:`~softioc.autosave.configure()` call or pass it the keyword argument ``enabled=False``.

 The resulting backup file after running the IOC for a minute is the following:

 .. code-block::

-    AI.EGU: ''
+    MY-DEVICE-PREFIX:AI.EGU: ''
-    AI.PREC: '0'
+    MY-DEVICE-PREFIX:AI.PREC: '0'
+    MY-DEVICE-PREFIX:AO: 0.0
-    AO: 0.0
+    MY-DEVICE-PREFIX:AUTOMATIC-AO: 0.0
+    MY-DEVICE-PREFIX:AUTOMATIC-AO.EGU: ''
+    MY-DEVICE-PREFIX:AUTOMATIC-AO.HOPR: '0'
+    MY-DEVICE-PREFIX:AUTOMATIC-AO.LOPR: '0'
-    MINUTESRUN: 1
+    MY-DEVICE-PREFIX:MINUTESRUN: 1
-    WAVEFORMOUT: [0, 0, 0, 0]
+    MY-DEVICE-PREFIX:WAVEFORMOUT: [0, 0, 0, 0]    AI.EGU: ''

 If the IOC is stopped and restarted, the MINUTESRUN record will load its saved value of 1 from the backup.